WillAllmeida/performance_client/README.md

 # Request Generator

-Go to the step1 MVP folder
+Go to the Generator folder
 ```
 cd Generator/
 ```